tjamie/KelpieServer/readme.md

         "AllowedHosts": "*"
         }
    - You will need to replace the CAPITALIZED values above with your own information.
+1. Create a migration and update the database accordingly.
+This can be done with the following commands in Visual Studio's Package Manager Console:

+        add-migration MyFirstMigration
+        update-database
 1. Build and run the application.